quicwg/base-drafts/draft-ietf-quic-http.md

 - Dmitri Tikhonov
 - Tatsuhiro Tsujikawa

-A portion of Mike's contribution was supported by Microsoft during his employment there.
+A portion of Mike Bishop's contribution was supported by Microsoft during his employment there.